COVID-19 and Hurricane Preparedness

-It is important to be prepared for hurricane season, which runs from June to November.
-Below is some useful information on hurricane preparedness.
+It’s important for New Yorkers to be prepared for hurricane season, which runs from June to November.
+Below is some useful information on hurricane preparedness, including steps to create a hurricane preparedness plan and contact information for disaster response and relief agencies.
 To receive emergency updates from NY-ALERT, please subscribe here.

 - Review any insurance policies.